Darryl McDonald: Coaching career

 From 2007 onwards McDonald has served as the coach of the Wesley College Firsts boys' basketball team.

 McDonald served as the head coach of the Melbourne Tigers during the 2010–11 season when Al Westover was sacked.
 After starting the 2014–15 season as an assistant coach with the renamed Melbourne United, he was again elevated to the role of head coach when Chris Anstey stood down following the team's first game.

 On 23 December 2020, McDonald joined Melbourne United as an assistant coach for the 2020–21 NBL season.

 On 23 February 2023, after three seasons at United, McDonald joined the Brisbane Bullets as an assistant coach for the 2023–24 NBL season.
-Following the NBL season, he joined the Northside Wizards as head coach of the men's team for the 2024 NBL1 North season.
+Following the NBL season, he joined the Northside Wizards of the NBL1 North as head coach of the men's team for the 2024 NBL1 season.
 Following the 2024–25 NBL season, McDonald was retained as assistant coach of the Bullets to accompany new head coach, Stu Lash, re-signing for another two seasons on 5 June 2025.
+On December 18, 2025, McDonald was elevated to interim head coach of the Bullets after Lash stepped down.
+An injury-riddled second half of the season saw the Bullets finish with a 12-game losing streak.
+McDonald parted ways with the Bullets following the 2025–26 season.
+Following the 2026 NBL1 North season, McDonald parted ways with the Northside Wizards after three seasons as head coach.